abhi3700/my_coding_toolkit/sql_all.md

 This can be considered as a summary

 - In order to run SQL service (as a server), we need to install `mysql` server locally, which is possible via `$ brew install mysql` command on macOS.
-- In order to view database, we need to install a client tool, for which we prefer using VSCode extension: [Database Client](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-database-client2) (has all types of database support).
+- In order to view database, we need to install a client tool, for which we prefer using
+  - ✅ VSCode extension: [**Database Client**](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-database-client2) (has all types of database support).
+  - ❌ Installing `mysql-client` was a failure in my case, in terms of library linking due to conflicts in name.
 - Whenever, any table is viewed/opened or queried, it is done via the internal shell of `mysql` server, provided the connection is established.
 - The connection is established on CLI via `$ brew services start mysql`
   > If the connection has some issues, then we can check the logs via `$ brew services log mysql` or restart the service via `$ brew services restart mysql`